 Phoenix Improv Festival – Our annual festival occurs every April and submissions open every September.
 We hold our festival at The Herberger Theater in downtown Phoenix.
 Submissions for our festival is through The National Improv Network.
 Which is also an amazing resource as a group and performer to find opportunities to do festivals around the country.

-PIMMP Tournament – The Phoenix Improv March Madness Playoffs occurs on Fridays in March.
+PIP Tournament – The Phoenix Improv Playoffs occurs on Fridays in March.
 The competition is set up just like March Madness with a sweet sixteen number of improv groups.
 All groups are encouraged to compete.
 There are submission rules that apply – for example, you can only perform in two teams, you are not allowed roster changes and if you go head to head with another team – you must choose one.
 This event requires a $20 troupe entry fee as well as a trophy and cash prize to the winners.
-The PIMMP is also a fundraiser for the Phoenix Improv Festival.
+The PIMP is also a fundraiser for the Phoenix Improv Festival.

 How else can I perform to strengthen myself as an individual?

 We have many jam opportunities – as well as various shows throughout that are open to single performers.

 Bingo Jam — Every 1st Saturday of the month — 6:30pm to participate, 7:00pm to watch. everybody plays!

 Flash Jam — Every 4th Friday at 11:15pm – everybody plays!

 Gemini Show — A predetermined one off show of duos to celebrate the twin in June.
 Every year we hold an open submission process to determine the duos.

 Third Wheel — A show in February featuring real improv couples who get a random third wheel performer picked from willing participants.

 GGGGhost Jam — The featured jam in Ghostfest – all performers in costume get to play!